Everything you need to know about Chihuahua dogs

 Although we've already seen the characteristics of the Chihuahua dog, it's important to keep these care recommendations in mind so our little long-eared dog can live a healthy, happy life and enjoy many years:

-- They are sensitive to the cold : This breed of small, furry dogs is one of the most sensitive to low temperatures, so they can suffer in winter.
-It is recommended that they always live indoors and not in the yard.
-Plus, thanks to their small size, they will adapt perfectly to any space inside the home.
+- They are sensitive to coldThis small, furry dog breed is one of the most sensitive to low temperatures, so they can suffer in winter.
+It's recommended that they always live indoors rather than in the yard.
+Plus, thanks to their small size, they'll adapt perfectly to any interior space.

-Health Problems : Because they are very nervous animals, the Chihuahua breed is prone to heart disease.
-Therefore, it is essential to take good care of their diet.
+Health problems: Because they are very nervous animals, the Chihuahua breed is prone to heart disease.
+Therefore, it is essential to take care of their diet.
 Another of the most common problems for this little one is their bones, especially when they are puppies, since they are very small and fragile.
 It is therefore important to be very careful not to step on them and to ensure they do not play with larger dogs to avoid bone fractures or injuries.
 Due to their bulging eyes, they may suffer from corneal problems and glaucoma.
 Therefore, it will be necessary to visit the vet from time to time for a check-up.

 Chihuahua: Types